emmFinalist/cms/README.md

 ## Update or install modules

-Drupal modules can be updte or installed by adding them to `/app/modules`.
+Drupal modules can be updated or installed by adding them to `/app/modules`.

-After deployment, newly installed modules have to be manually activated from the extension manager.
+After deployment, newly installed modules may have to be manually activated from the extension manager.

+When new modules are installed Drupal will ask for a database update.
+If needed the update can be manually initiated by navigating to `/update.php`.

 ## Overview of the installed modules